Production is the word used to describe the process of producing goods from raw materials.

 Techniques of Control

 The usual technique of production control is to use various charts, showing production quantities planned and the machine loading and to have a daily return of job-tickets from which the progress of work performed is then entered on the charts for comparison purposes.
-As mentioned above, this comparison in itself is insufficient unless some corrective action is also taken when production is not proceeding in accordance with estimates and plans.
+As mentioned above, this comparison in itself is insufficient unless some corrective action is also taken when production is not proceeding by estimates and plans.

 Don’t forget to share this post!